 The other day I spoke with a colleague who asked me about my social media secrets.
-I really don't think they are secrets, just a consistent habit to invest time to create a strong social media presence.
+I really don't think they are secrets, just a consistent habit of investing time to create a strong social media presence and online reputation.
 I proceeded to asked him a few questions:

 - Do you have a social media presence?

 - What do you do to build your personal brand and online reputation?